JMU Faculty International Development Grant

 - hosting a visitor to the JMU campus.

 - One- to two-page proposal - This should describe the proposed activities and the expected benefits to the individual and the university.
 If a proposal has already been developed for another funding source, it may be substituted for this requirement.

 - Documentation of matching funds - Priority will be given to proposals for which there are matching funds from other university, external, or grant sources.
 Evidence of application for matching funds that have not yet been confirmed is acceptable.
 Personal contributions are not considered matching funds.

-- Approved travel authorization - For domestic travel of more than $500, a completed travel authorization should be submitted to department head and/or signatory authority and the Provost; for international destinations of any amount, President Rose's approval is required.
+- Approved travel authorization - For domestic travel of more than $500, a completed travel authorization should be submitted to department head and/or signatory authority and the Provost; for international destinations of any amount, President Alger's approval is required.

 NOTE: Where relevant and available, letters of invitation from foreign colleagues or conference organizers may be included with the application.

 Applications will be evaluated according to the priority of the activity supported, the role of the applicant in the project, the relation of the activity to the international character of the University, and in some cases the confirmation of matching funds. oIP awards will be made on the basis of the applicant's proposed research project, with consideration to the record of scholarly accomplishment.
 Applicants may be from any university unit, but the proposed research must be supported within the respective unit.

 In order to support as many proposals as possible with current funding, IDG awards are limited to $500.

 Faculty will generally not be awarded more than one grant in a 12-month period.
 The 12-month period begins on the travel departure date.
 Preference may be given to individuals who have not been previously supported by the program.
 The oIP usually supports only one request per department for a given conference.
 Notice of award will be made within two weeks of receipt of a completed grant application.